 The Right People Aren’t In The Right Seats

-When you start using the Entrepreneurial Operating System, it’s easy to say you’re going to really work on your Accountability Chart.
+When you start self-implementing EOS, it’s easy to say you’re going to really work on your Accountability Chart.
 You go through the GWC and try to have the discussion about people being in the right seats.
 It goes like this:

 - The team defines a seat and what success looks like for that role